 - Using large flip chart paper, draw three to four vertical lines to form columns.

 - Label each column with one suffix.

 - On sticky notes, write base or root words that form real words when added to one of the suffixes listed on top of the anchor chart.
-Note: Start For beginners, use base words that form only one real words.
+Note: Start For beginners, use base words that form only one real word.
 For example, piano only forms a real word when the suffix -ist is added.
 Pianoible, pianoion, and pianor are not real words.